 Keeping it in the Family

-Jason + Kelly are one of the most sincere, friendly, and goofy couples and I’m so excited that the time has finally come to capture their love story!
-This was one of my favorite fall engagement sessions to date!
-Kelly is the 3rd Knez sister to be a KLP Bride and Kelly + Jason are the 5th wedding that came from a direct referral from Adam + Katie’s 2015 wedding!
+Jason and Kelly are one of the most sincere, friendly, and goofy couples, and I’m so excited that the time has finally come to capture their love story!
+This was one of my favorite fall engagement photos sessions to date!
+Kelly is the 3rd Knez sister to be a KLP Bride, and Kelly and Jason are the 5th wedding that came from a direct referral from Adam + Katie’s 2015 wedding!

-I distinctly remember seeing Jason + Kelly dance together all night at her sister Megan + Joe’s wedding and I thought, “Kelly has found her person!
+I distinctly remember seeing Jason and Kelly dance together all night at her sister Megan + Joe’s wedding and I thought, “Kelly has found her person!
 She just lights up around him!”
-When they reached out they said
+When they reached out they said,

 “I have gotten to know you and your incredible talent over the course of my sisters’ weddings, and now it’s time for me to plan my own!
 Jason and I recently got engaged, and you were the only one on our list to contact for potentially being our wedding photographer.”

-When Kelly + Jason and I planned their fall engagement session, it worked out perfectly because I had recently moved back to Colorado and they knew they wanted to do their session in the mountains, hopefully with Fall colors!
+When Kelly and Jason and I planned their fall engagement photos, it worked out perfectly because I had recently moved back to Colorado and they knew they wanted to do their session in the mountains.
+They hoped for beautiful fall colors at their session!
 I got to show them around Vail Village, take them to lunch, and talk about the wedding before we headed out on an adventure!
-And man – be sure to scroll ’til the end because we saw the golden Aspen groves – known in Colorado in all of its glory!!
+And man – be sure to scroll ’til the end, because we saw the golden Aspen groves – famous here in Colorado!!
 I’m so excited to celebrate with Jason and Kelly next year!
-Check out my favorites from their Fall Engagement Session!
+Check out my favorites from their fall engagement photos!

 When did you meet?

 A: Kel and I met at Regis University.
 She was a freshman, and I was a junior, and we were both work studies in University Ministry.
 I was a Peer Minister in one of the student dorms.

 How did you meet?